Skip to content

 return None

-# If no candidate label is found, we ignore the generated label, as it
+# If no candidate label is found, we first check if any of the labels

 elif len(candidate_output_labels) == 0: